The investigation of quark - antiquark potential in plasma with hyperscaling violation background: Abstract

 \section{Abstract}

-One efficient tool for studying strongly coupled field theory is the AdS/CFT correspondence.
-In this note we apply conditions for validity of the imaginary part of the potential for a moving quarkonia in plasma when it has backgrounds with the hyperscaling violation.
-The imaginary part of potential should be negative because it appears in an exponential function and should exhibit a decaying behavior.
+{In this paper, we investigate imaginary part of the potential for a moving quarkonia in plasma.
+In order to verify the validity of imaginary part of the potential we employ hyperscaling violation metric background.
+In QCD system the imaginary part of potential shows the decay behaviour and the corresponding potential should be negative.
+The corresponding potential always appears in QCD as an exponential function.
 We find general constraints for Im$V_{Q \bar{Q}}$ at the near horizon limit and apply them for some known cases.
-Finally, we find the appropriate spatial dimension for two interesting cases, surplus we present an exact hyperscaling violationg metric which behaves in this context very close to a YM theory with finite temperature.
+Finally, we find the suitable spatial dimension $d$, $z$ and $\theta$ also rapidity $\eta$ for two interesting cases.
+Our calculation with AdS/CFT stuff guarantees the dynamical parameter as a $\theta$ in hyperscaling violation metric background.
+We also present the hyperscaling violationg metric in this context very close to YM theory with finite temperature.} \keywords{Imaginary potential, Hyper scaling violation metric, Willson loop, AdS/QCD, Quarkonia}